Zebra2711/rofi/README.md

 Wayland support is enabled by default, along with X11/xcb.

-rofi can also be built *without* XCB:
+rofi can also be built *without* X11/xcb or wayland, but atleast one backend should be enabled:

     meson build -Dxcb=disabled
+    meson build -Dwayland=disabled

 ### Usage

-**Rofi** options an configurations are compatible with this fork.
-It should automatically select the xcb or wayland backend depending on the environment it is run on.
+**Rofi** should automatically select the xcb or wayland backend depending on the environment it is run on.

 To force the use of the xcb backend (if enabled during build), the `-x11` option can be used:

     rofi -x11 ...